AD PLACEMENT — LEADERBOARD 728×90

 How Many Sexual Partners Is Normal?

 It's one of those questions everyone wonders about but few discuss openly.
-According to the CDC's National Survey of Family Growth, the number of lifetime opposite-sex sexual partners for American adults varies by age and gender.
-This calculator uses that federal survey data to show you exactly where you fall.
+According to the CDC's National Survey of Family Growth, the number of lifetime sexual partners for American adults varies by age and gender.
+This calculator uses that federal survey data to show you exactly where you fall — for both opposite-sex and same-sex partners.

 About the Data

 The NSFG is conducted by the National Center for Health Statistics, part of the Centers for Disease Control and Prevention.
-The 2022–2023 cycle collected responses from 5,586 women and 4,371 men aged 15–49 across the United States.
+The 2022–2023 cycle collected responses from 5,586 females and 4,371 males aged 15–49 across the United States.
 Responses are weighted to produce nationally representative estimates.
-The lifetime partner count (LIFPRTNR) covers opposite-sex sexual partners and is top-coded at 50 in the public-use data file — meaning anyone who reported 50 or more partners is grouped together.
+Opposite-sex partner count (LIFPRTNR) is top-coded at 50 and same-sex partner count (SAMLIFENUM) is top-coded at 10 — meaning anyone who reported at or above that number is grouped together.
 This calculator covers ages 18–49.

 Understanding Your Result

 Your result tells you what percentage of people in your demographic reported fewer lifetime partners than you.
-If your result says 75%, that means you've had more partners than 75 out of every 100 people your age and gender in the United States.
+If your result says 75th percentile, that means you've had more partners than 75 out of every 100 people your age and gender in the United States.
+If you report zero partners, it's obviously impossible for anyone to have fewer, so we show you the percentage of people your age who also report zero — you may be surprised how common it is.
+Because we round to whole numbers, the percentages shown may not always add up to exactly 100%, and very small shares are displayed as "less than 1%" rather than 0%.
 There's no "right" number — this is purely informational, built on federally collected data to satisfy a very human curiosity.

 AD PLACEMENT — BOTTOM 728×90